mac-comp240/activities_asm_basics/README.md

 - `Makefile`
     - a makefile to automate the compilation process
 - `swap.c`
-    - a "library" file (because it has no `main`) that defines a swap function
+    - a library file that only contains a `swap` function
-- `main.c`
+- `swap_main.c`
-    - a simple main program that tests the `swap` function (didn't bother with a .h file here)
+    - a simple program that tests the `swap` function

 ## VS Code Users